 For more information, check out the following resources:

-The Institute of International Education announced the launch of Generation Study Abroad, a five-years campaign to double the number of American students who study abroad by the end of the decade.
+The Institute of International Education announced the launch of Generation Study Abroad, a five-year campaign to double the number of American students who study abroad by the end of the decade.
 Their goal is to have 600,000 U.S. students studying abroad in credit and non-credit programs.

 The Gilman Scholarship offers awards up to $5,000 to study abroad to U.S. citizen undergraduates receiving federal Pell Grant funding at 2-year or 4-year colleges or universities.
 Students studying a Critical Need Language may receive a $3,000 supplement for a total possible award of $8,000.